velkuns/game-text-engine/adr/0007-data-statuses.md

 - a curse that decrease the strength
 - ...

-List of possible status types:
+List of possible trait types:
 - skill
 - state
 - blessing